 Public transport: There are frequent buses between Afula and Beit Shean.
 Enter "Maayan Harod" into Moovit.
 The closest bus stop is a 1.8-Km/22-minute walk from the park.

 On either side of the spring is a path to the home of Yehoshua and Olga Hankin.
 Yehoshua dedicated his life to buying land in then Palestine for the Jewish people.
-If you are lucky the museum will be open, but it is best to check on this in advance.
-If the house is closed, a walk up to the house is still worthwhile if only for the view over the park.
-This is their (Hebrew) website.
+Their home is now a museum which is only open to groups with prior coordination, but you may be fortunate and find it open when you come.
+It is also open for guided tours on religious holidays.
+An informative movie is shown in Hebrew.
+A walk up to the house is very worthwhile even if the house is closed for its view over the park.

 The cafeteria is always open, although drinks etc are not always on sale.

-One might assume that all military leaders, including those described in the Bible, would be resolute and courageous - otherwise they would not be chosen as a military leader.
-At least initially, Gideon seemed to have neither of these attributes, although the angel of God who recruited him did call him a “mighty man of valor,” possibly to reassure him.
-Nevertheless, he adopted a military strategy that will continue to be valued throughout Jewish history.
+It is a common assumption that military leaders are resolute and courageous - otherwise they are in the wrong job.
+Initially at least, Gideon seemed to have neither of these attributes.
+The angel of God who recruited him did call him a “mighty man of valor,” although this may have been more in the way of reassurance than anything else.
+Nevertheless, Gideon used a military strategy that will continue to be valued throughout Jewish history.
 Recognizing the limitations of his inexperienced tribal army, he used brain power rather than military might to overcome his enemy.

-As told in the Book of Judges (chapters 7 to 9), the Midianites had been crossing the Jordan River and making scorched earth raids into the hill country for seven years and this was devastating Jewish agriculture and life.
-The Israelites cried out to God, and in response an angel of God called upon Gideon to lead an Israelite army.
-First, however, Gideon requested a sign that God was truly with him in this venture.
-The angel therefore produced a fire that consumed a sacrifice Gideon had prepared.
-Gideon was now asked to destroy his father’s altar to Baal and the asherah (sacred pillars) in the village and to erect an altar and make sacrifices to God.
+As told in the Book of Judges (chapters 7 to 9), for seven years the Midianites had been crossing the Jordan River and making scorched earth raids into the hill country, and this was devastating life and agriculture in the country.
+The Israelites cried out to God.
+In response, an angel of God called upon Gideon to lead an Israelite army.
+Before accepting, Gideon requested a sign that God was truly with him.
+The angel produced a fire that consumed a sacrifice Gideon had prepared.
+Gideon was then asked to destroy his father’s altar to Baal and the asherah (sacred pillars) in the village, and then to erect an altar and make sacrifices to God.
 However, Gideon was only prepared to do this during the night and he relied upon his father to save him the next day from the villagers’ wrath.

 Gideon now called upon the tribes of Manasseh, Asher, Zebulun and Naphtali for fighters.
-In the meantime, Gideon requested two further signs from God, and these were duly provided.
+In the meantime, he requested two further signs from God and these were duly provided.
 Thirty-two thousand soldiers showed up at his encampment at Ein Harod.
-However, this was too many for what God intended and he was told to send home all those who were fearful.
+However, this was too many for what God intended and He told him to send home all soldiers who were fearful.
 Ten thousand men remained.
-This was still too many for this mission and God described a test to Gideon.
+This was still too many and God described a test that Gideon should carry out.
 The soldiers were to be observed while drinking from the spring water.
-Only 300 who scooped the water up with their hands and “and laps with his tongue as the dog laps” (Judges 7:5) were to be chosen, while those who knelt down while drinking were to be sent home.
+Only those who scooped up the water with their hands “and laps with his tongue as the dog laps” (Judges 7:5) were chosen.
+Three hundred men met these criteria, while those who knelt down while drinking were sent home.

-Gideon now went with this small party to the edge of the Midianite camp on the other side of the valley in the middle of the night.
+Gideon now went with this small party in the middle of the night to the edge of the Midianite camp on the far side of the valley.
 The soldiers selected were told to blow with their right hand on the trumpets, smash their pitchers, and hold up their torches while shouting “For the Lord and for Gideon” (ibid 7:18).
-This was sufficient to cause panic in the Midianite camp, which assumed it was being attacked by a large Israelite army.
-The Midianites attacked each other while fleeing in panic.
+This caused panic in the Midianite camp, which assumed it was being attacked by a large Israelite army.
+The Midianites began attacking each other and fled in panic.
 The rest of the Israelite army was now called back to attack the fleeing Midianites.

 After considerable reassurance from God, Gideon had demonstrated the courage and resolve one would anticipate from a military leader.
 Unintentionally, however, he led the Israelites astray by melting captured golden nose rings and pendants into a huge ephod or belt.
 He kept this in his town and people began worshipping it.
-Also, after his death, they again began worshipping Baal.
-As can be appreciated from the Book of Judges, practicing pure monotheism was a continuing challenge for the Jews of this period.
+After his death, the people again began worshipping Baal.

 The Hankins were a couple with a mission – to buy land in then Palestine.

 His first purchase was with money lent to him by his father.
-Later purchases left him penniless and he was supported by his wife who paid off his debts.
-Later, his purchases were paid for by the Palestine Office of the Zionist Organization.
+Later purchases left him penniless and his wife paid off his debts.
 Not infrequently, he would buy land and then persuade organizations to pay for it.
+Later purchases were paid for by the Palestine Office of the Zionist Organization.
 In 1932, he was appointed head of the Palestine Land Development Corporation.

 The park and Jezreel Valley from the Hankin home/museum.